zeroc-ice/ice-demos/cpp/Glacier2/uwp/simpleChat/README.md

 The Ice ssl transport for UWP currently does not support client-side authentication.
-In order to successfully connect with SSL, you need to edit the Glacier2 router configuration file (`config.router`) and uncomment the `IceSSL.VerifyPeer=0` property.
+In order to successfully connect with SSL, you need to edit the Glacier2 router configuration file (`config.glacier2`) and uncomment the `IceSSL.VerifyPeer=0` property.

 If you run the chat client and Glacier2 router on different computers or